rgunuganti-03/TimeSeriesVentilatorData/ARCHITECTURE.md

 - **Physiological correctness over rescaling.** RDS is a compliance-collapse disease with near-normal resistance — not a rescaled Severe ARDS.
 MAS is genuinely heterogeneous and two-compartment — not a rescaled COPD preset.
 Condition identity is grounded in distinct pathophysiology, not parameter scaling.
 - **Neonatal physiology is not scaled-down adult physiology** — different absolute magnitudes, different dominant mechanisms (ETT resistance vs. airway resistance), and an entirely new phenomenon (leak) with no adult analogue.
 - **Hardcoded safety/validity constants must be population-gated**, not just parameter-gated — an adult-only constant will silently reject valid neonatal input rather than erroring loudly.
+- **Mode-family determines which parameter blocks are active.** VCV, PCV, and PRVC model paralyzed/deeply sedated patients (the patient-effort term is zeroed); PSV and SIMV model spontaneously breathing/recovering patients.
+Conflating paralyzed- and spontaneous-patient parameters in a single condition preset creates physiological contradictions — this was the root cause of a long-standing Bronchospasm preset inconsistency, now resolved by this split.
 - **`t_cursor` running-sum time tracking** replaces the nominal-clock formula (`t0 = cycle * t_cycle`) to prevent time-monotonicity failures from independently-rounded sample counts.
 - **Condition switching alone does not reduce multi-compartment compliance capacity** — normalization in `C_comps_base` preserves the sum across compartments, so explicit mechanics parameters must be supplied rather than relying on condition switching to imply a mechanics change.